 How is it used?

 The test is used to see if the adrenal glands are producing normal amounts of cortisol.
-When the adrenal does not produce enough cortisol and aldosterone the patient can feel tired, lethargic, sick and lose weight.
+When the adrenal glands do not produce enough cortisol and aldosterone the patient can feel tired, lethargic, sick and lose weight.
 Synacthen stimulates the adrenal glands to produce cortisol.
 If the adrenal glands are not working properly then the normal rise in cortisol after the injection of synacthen is either low or absent.

 When is it requested?